 Broadly, taxable Australian property includes direct or indirect interests in Australian real property and the business assets (other than Australian real property) of an Australian permanent establishment.

 Previously, foreign residents with a capital gain (for example, from the sale of an investment property) were eligible for a CGT discount of 50 per cent.
 From 8 May 2012, the 50 per cent CGT discount for capital gains made by non-residents was removed.
 However, for assets purchased before this date a partial discount may apply.
-An online CGT discount calculator is available to help determine a person’s eligibility and the amount of discount that can be applied.
-The CGT discount calculator and further information can be accessed on the ATO website.
+Further information can be accessed on the ATO website.
 Foreign residents (individuals or entities) affected by these CGT rules are required to comply with Australian tax obligations.

 Guidance regarding ‘CGT rules - foreign residents, temporary residents, changed residency status’ can be found on the ATO website searching for foreign residents, temporary residents, changed residency status.

-Information concerning the lodgement of an Australian tax return can be found on the ATO website searching for ‘lodging tax returns for foreign residents’.
+Information concerning the lodgment of an Australian tax return can be found on the ATO website searching for ‘foreign residents and tax returns’ or ‘foreign companies lodging tax returns’.